 And I can't talk about it here.

-A lot of it has been resolved (not all of it, definitely not, but the meat of it), but it's very private information, involving people who I know would not want to be exposed in this blog.
+A lot of it has been resolved (not all of it, definitely not, but the meat of it, at least), but it's very private information, involving people who I know would not want to be exposed in this blog.
 It's not my place to divulge the physical and emotional status of anyone who wouldn't want to have it divulged.
 So I shall remain vague in all but one thing:

-I will be able to take a lot of what I have learned from a one-on-one environment to my new job, and I think it will be beneficial overall.
+I will be able to take a lot of what I have learned from a one-on-one environment to my new job, and I think that it will be beneficial overall.
 But my dedication to these students will not be easy or carefree.
 These are young individuals with a lot of baggage who are still figuring out who the Hell they are, what the Hell they're doing, and where the Hell they're going.
 Seeing them navigate their lives can be stressful for a teacher, and thus the battle between distance and closeness remains hard fought and endless.

 I truly believe that everything in this present situation will be remedied, though I don't know when, how, or whether or not I will have something to do with it.
 All I can do is hope.
 And all I can do is remind myself of why I teach: